Leading Pet Treats Stuffed Full of Calories

 I would prefer a whole restructure and law change regarding full disclosure of additives, ingredients, Es and calorie content.
-America has far more stringent requirements than the UK when it come to pet product labelling.
+America has far more stringent requirements than the UK when it comes to pet product labelling.

 It has been said that over 50% of our dogs and cats are overweight.
-Obesity can lead to numerous life-threatening health problems, the most common of which are arthritis and heart conditions in dogs, and diabetes in cats.
+Obesity can lead to numerous life-threatening health problems, the most common of which is arthritis and heart conditions in dogs, and diabetes in cats.

 Dogs Calorie Content